Convert lux to lumens and the lumens per watt concept

 These two definitions demonstrate how distinct these two units are; however, the definition of lux also states that lux and lumen can be equal if all the light from the source or lamp is concentrated on a one-meter square.

-Watch the video below to understand the rest of the story, but if it’s difficult, for you Read more:
+Watch the video below to understand the rest of the story, but if it’s difficult for you, continue reading: